All About Tornadoes

 Where and when do tornadoes occur?

 Although tornadoes occur in many parts of the world, they are found most frequently in the United States east of the Rockies during the spring and summer months.
-In an average year, 800 tornadoes are reported nationwide, resulting in 80 deaths and over 1,500 injuries.
+In an average year, 800 to 1,200 tornadoes are reported nationwide, resulting in dozens of deaths and more than 1,500 injuries.

 How can I tell if a tornado is about to occur or occurring?